Cincinnati Tennis Club: The Tri-State Tournament

 Between the years of 1903 and 1968, and with the exception of about 10 years, the Club hosted the popular and well-known tournament known as the Tri-State Tennis Tournament.
 This event attracted many of the best male and female players from around the country and the world, and the tournament was always one of the major events on the major tennis schedule during the Pre-Open Era.

 In 1904 The Cincinnati Enquirer reported: "Such a number of noted tennis players from cities throughout the United States has been entered that the Tri-State Tournament ranks very high, being surpassed in importance only by the National Lawn Tennis Association Tournament at Newport, R.I."

 Many great players, both men and women, participated in the tournament.
-Its list of winners reads like a "Who's Who'" of tennis - Nat Emerson, Beals Wright, Bill Tilden, George Lott, Bobby Riggs, Frank Parker, Bill Talbert, Tony Trabert, Barry MacKay, May Sutton, Alice Marble, Pauline Betz, and Dorothy Bundy, to name but a few.
+Its list of winners reads like a "Who's Who'" of tennis - Nat Emerson, Beals Wright, Bill Tilden, George Lott, Bobby Riggs, Frank Parker, Bill Talbert, Tony Trabert, Barry MacKay (tennis), May Sutton, Alice Marble, Pauline Betz, and Dorothy Bundy, to name but a few.

-This tournament eventually would grow into what is now known as the Western & Southern Open.
+This tournament eventually would grow into what is now known as the Cincinnati Open.
 The tournament, now held in the Cincinnati suburb of Mason, is the oldest tournament in the nation played in its original city.

 Nat Emerson and Tony Trabert

 The club has had a number of nationally ranked players, the first being Nat Emerson who won the Tri-State Tournament when it was first played in 1899, and was a finalist several times afterward.
 He was ranked No. 7 in Men's Singles by the USTA in 1908.
 Another nationally prominent player in the early years was Reuben A. Holden Jr., who won the NCAA Singles Championship in 1910 while a student at Yale University.
 It was 41 years later in 1951, when Club member Tony Trabert playing for the University of Cincinnati won the NCAA Singles title.
-Barry MacKay of Dayton also won the NCAA Singles title in 1957, while at the University of Michigan.
+Barry MacKay (tennis) of Dayton also won the NCAA Singles title in 1957, while at the University of Michigan.

 Trabert was one of the most prominent players in the modern history of tennis.
 He played on the United States Davis Cup team and was later the captain.
 He won the French singles twice, 1954-55 as well as the Wimbledon and U.S. singles in 1955, making him one of only nine men in tennis history to have won three of the four major titles in a calendar year.
 He was elected to the International Tennis Hall of Fame in 1970.
 Court 2 at the tennis club has been dedicated in his honor.